We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Level 1 EV chargers are usually portable because they are a basic plug-in device that can run from any household socket.
 Level 2 chargers can either be portable or fixed.
 DIY EV charger installation may be possible for those who have the necessary knowledge of household electrics, though most manufacturers recommend using a professional.
 In essence, a 240-volt circuit is required with a breaker of between 20 and 80 amps.
 The higher the amperage, the faster the charge rate available.

-The cable length and any kind of cable management may impact on where a fixed charger is installed, though this aspect of the installation is relatively simple.
-Many can be fitted entirely outdoors, just like public EV chargers, though it’s important to check weatherproofing.
+The cable length and any kind of cable management may impact where a fixed charger is installed, though this aspect of the installation is relatively simple.
+Many can be fitted entirely outdoors, just like public EV chargers, though it’s important to ensure the charger’s is sufficiently weatherproof.

 Weather Protection